-What are they and why do we have them?
+What are setbacks with anxiety and why do we have them?

-One vital part of understanding recovery is recognising that we will have setbacks; they are part of the process involved in becoming the person you once were.
+One vital part of understanding, is recognising that we will have setbacks when recovering from anxiety; they are part of the process involved in becoming the person you once were.
 Recovery does not always work in straight lines and can be an up and down affair.
-Once we realise that fact it can help us tremendously as too many people let these times throw them back into total despair.
+Once we realise that fact it can help us tremendously, as too many people let these times throw them back into total despair.

 A setback is not to be confused with feeling a little up and down throughout recovery; this is normal.
 I went from having no good days to having good and bad days.
 I was very happy with this as it proved to me that I was moving forward.
 I would describe a real setback as a period during which you feel you are back to square one and that everything you have gained has gone.
 You feel as empty and lost as you have ever done, scrambling around again for answers and questioning everything once more.

-When you finally find the answers to anxiety and have a better understanding of it, you may feel an instant relief.
-You begin to understand that you are not going crazy and that so many others go through the same thing.
-There is no need to have a constant daily battle with yourself, fighting to be the person you once were, putting on an act, studying and worrying deeply about how you feel.
-You realise and have glimpses of the fact that the old you is still there and that you just got buried underneath all of your symptoms.
+Through your recovery, you start to realise and have real glimpses of the fact that the old you is still there and that the real you just got buried underneath all of your symptoms.
 You also finally understand why you feel this way and what kept you in the cycle, so things get easier.
 You may feel a freedom that you have not felt for some time and everything seems rosy.
 You feel you are finally moving forward.

 This was me after finally understanding my condition and starting to reverse this process.
 I started to make small steps to becoming the person I was before I suffered.
 I had some days of real clarity, clear thinking and freedom, almost like I could touch the person I once was.
 I started to live more, smile more and feel more and more like the old me.
-Then, wham, I felt like I was back to square one, I even tried to recreate how I felt previously, but nothing worked, I started to question everything once again “Why did I feel so good last week and now back to this?
+Then, wham, I felt like I was back to square one, I tried desperately to recreate how I had felt previously, but nothing worked, I started to question everything once again “Why did I feel so good last week and now back to this?
 What have I done wrong?
-This is me forever, I will never be free”.
+Finally concluding that this is me forever, and that I will never be free”.

 These were just some of the statements that had me worrying again and trying to think, fight and scramble my way back to how I felt the week before.
 I was back to ‘googling’ symptoms, filling myself with self-pity.
 I had basically returned to the full anxiety cycle – but why?
 Because for some stupid reason I thought I could crack it in a few weeks and that all these years of suffering through a lack of understanding would simply disappear.